aditya211196/Predicting-Offer-Retraction-by-Candidates-in-IT-Hiring-using-Logistic-Regression/README.md

 ---

  Results
-- Significant improvement in recall for candidates likely to retract offers
+- Significant improvement in recall for candidates likely to retract offers from 30% retraction rate, reduced it to 15%

 - AUC and ROC curve analysis helped identify better decision thresholds
 - Model aligned more closely with business priorities: avoiding last-minute retractions